sabrichu/sabrinaxnine/README.md

 - The cat-sith
 - Midnight Gospel
 - Waking Life
+- Jenny Odell's September 2020 talk at the Lab about time
 - Rebecca Solnit's infinite hospital in _A Field Guide to Getting Lost_ ("an interior without an outside")
 - Virigina Woolf's wedge-shaped core of darkness in _To The Lighthouse_